JAMK-IT/TTOW0211-221-game-development/info-project.md

 You should read guidelines presented in TeamBuildingToolkit in order to understand different stages in team building and to achieve performing stage ASAP.
 Start designing your game in a group of four (+/- one) persons.

-Every team member has to have at least one specific task (role descriptions saved from http://www.skillset.org/games/careers/profiles/):
+Every team member has to have at least one specific task (role descriptions saved from http://www.skillset.org/games/careers/profiles/) and in this course the leader typically participates at least in one of following roles needed in the group:
-•	Project Lead (Producer, Project Manager); in this course the leader typically participates at least in one of following roles needed in the group:
+*	Project Lead (Producer, Project Manager);
-•	Game Designer
+*	Game Designer
-•	(Head/Lead) Programmer
+*	(Head/Lead) Programmer
-•	Creative Director / (Lead/Technical) Artist
+*	Creative Director / (Lead/Technical) Artist

 In addition, you might consider having the following roles: Animator, Level Editor, Audio Engineer, Quality Assurance Technician (aka Tester), and External Producer.
 Prepare to change role during the project; you might start, for example, as a game designer and end up to write code for the game.
 The third assignment is to describe yourself so that others get an idea about your skills as a game developer and team member.
 Then discuss and decide: 1) the name of your team; 2) internal communication (channels, tools, meeting times etc.); and 3) your team goals (based on your personal goals: what do you want to learn, what grade you are aiming at etc.; this should be written in your personal learning report).
 Other topics for discussion: funding, IPR issues, contracts/agreements.